Our Volunteers Are What Make Ride the Rim So Much Fun!

-Ride the Rim provides free, fenced Bike Corrals for participants to store their bikes while they retrieve their vehicles.
+Ride the Rim provides free, Bike Corrals for participants to place their bikes while they retrieve their vehicles.
 Volunteers use a ticketing system to ensure each bike returns to its proper owner.
 Bike Corrals are located at North Junction and Park HQ.
 Expected hours for this position are 7:30 AM to 6:30 PM.

 Rest Stop Attendant